Major Packaging Systems Disambiguation 📦 (2024-08-21)

 - To prevent a package from being automatically updated, use

-. - To allow it again, use
+sudo apt-mark hold package_name. - To allow it again, use

-sudo apt-mark unhold package_name
+sudo apt-mark unhold package_name.

 - To prevent a package from being automatically updated, use